JCog/fp/BUILDING.md

     ./makewad <wad>

 You can provide a Paper Mario or Mario Story ROM with the -m flag.
 Otherwise, the patcher will use the ROM included in the provided WAD.
-The output WAD will either be called `fp-US.wad` or `fp-JP.wad` depending on which ROM you injected.
+The output WAD will either be called `fp-us.wad` or `fp-jp.wad` depending on which ROM you injected.
 If you want it to be created with a different name, use the -o flag to specify it.

 It is also possible to pass arguments to gzinject by including them in the `makewad` arguments, though the defaults should work fine for most people.